Suicide Silence: No Time to Bleed (2008–2010)

 Shortly before embarking on Mayhem Festival in mid-2008, Suicide Silence's MySpace profile title read "Suicide Silence (Is writing a new album)", which was the first indication of ensuring the upcoming of their second album.
 On June 26, 2008, Mitch Lucker appeared on the Headbangers Ball blog podcast.
 In the interview, Lucker stated that the album would be recorded through tracks as opposed of being recorded live, such as The Cleansing.
 He also said the new album would "blow The Cleansing away."
 Machine was chosen by the band to be the producer of the album.
 The title for it was revealed as being No Time to Bleed.
+In late 2008, the band parted ways with longtime bassist Mike Bodkins.
+They were joined by Dan Kenny of Animosity in time for an Australia tour in December 2008.
+In April 2009, Kenny was introduced as the band's new permanent bassist.

-Suicide Silence began recording No Time to Bleed in February with production by acclaimed producer Machine and engineering by Will Putney.
+Suicide Silence began recording No Time to Bleed in February 2009 with production by acclaimed producer Machine and engineering by Will Putney.
 During Music as a Weapon as well as the band's Cleansing the Nation tour, they began to perform the songs "No Time to Bleed", "Your Creations", "Lifted" and "Wake Up" months before the release of the album.
 In April they received the Revolver Golden God award for "Most Innovative Band" and performed at the awards show.
 Suicide Silence were included on 2009's Pedal to the Metal tour, along with the bands Mudvayne, Static-X, Bury Your Dead, Dope and Black Label Society.
 During the same year, the group was awarded the Golden God award for "Best New Talent".

-Suicide Silence released No Time to Bleed on June 30, 2009 through Century Media.
+Suicide Silence released No Time to Bleed on June 30, 2009, through Century Media.
 The album peaked at No. 32 on the Billboard 200, selling 14,000 copies in the first week in the United States alone.
 The opening track from the album, "Wake Up" was released as a digital download-only EP, which includes the original song, a live performance of it, and a remix handled by Shawn Crahan of Slipknot.
 A music video was produced for the song as well and made its debut premiere on Fearnet.
 "Genocide" was released as the album's second single.
 Its music video was created in collaboration with Bloody Disgusting and a remix for the song was featured in the Saw VI soundtrack.
 Suicide Silence announced production for a music video for the song, "Disengage", of which was released as a single on April 20, 2010.
 The video for it was released during June 2010.
 The band played throughout the entire Warped Tour 2010 on the Altec Lansing Stage.
 In October, the group began their first headlining tour in two years with support from MyChildren MyBride, Molotov Solution, The Tony Danza Tapdance Extravaganza and Conducting from the Grave.